kaveerh/bedrock-mining-demo/content/3SafetyRag.md

 ## Step 5

-Copy the Prompt and paste it in the windows.
+Copy the Prompt and paste it into the Chat Window.

+The Reponse may take a few minutes as the document need to be processed before the Model can repond

 ```bash
 Who should pay for the cost of Annual medical reports